 3. The size of your cat:

-Kittens require a small, low-sided box since they are too tiny to climb into a larger one.
+Kittens may require a smaller, low-sided box since they are too tiny to climb into a larger high sided cat box.

-Once the kitten grows bigger, automatically transition into a larger one.
+Once the kitten grows bigger, automatically transitions into a larger one.

-Whatever size you choose for your adult cat, the bottom of the litter box should be deep enough (four to five inches).
+Whatever size you choose for your adult cat, the bottom of the litter box should be deep enough (three to four inches).
 This will give him enough burying room without spilling the litter outside.

 4. What type of kitty litter boxes?

-A covered, self-cleaning or uncovered litter box is ideal.
+A covered, self-cleaning or uncovered litter box is ideal for your kitty.

 Understand what is best suited for your unique position.